artemkanaki/swapi/readme.md

 Whole functionality is based on TypeScript Decorators.
 Here is an explanation of decorators in this repo:

 - `@BaseUrl(url: string, relatedTo: { new(): A })` - declares a path which will be used as a prefix for endpoints. url may be wrote wrapped in slashes, or not, it does not matter.
 Also there is second parameter (as in example `@BaseUrl('Dogs', Owner)`).
-This means that dogs endpoints will have extra owner prefix -> will be nested.
+This means that dogs endpoints will have extra owner prefix, so it will be nested.
 Notice that url may be in express format.
 Url `owners/:id`, will be parsed, and parameter `id` will be automatically added in path params, and will have `string` type;
 - `@Get(url: string, description?: string)` - declares new `GET` endpoint.
 - `@Post(url: string, description?: string)` - declares new `POST` endpoint.
 - `@Put(url: string, description?: string)` - declares new `PUT` endpoint.
 - `@Patch(url: string, description?: string)` - declares new `PATCH` endpoint.
 - `@Delete(url: string, description?: string)` - declares new `DELETE` endpoint.
-- `@Param(name: string, type?: string = 'string')` - declares url parameter.
+- `@Param(name: string, type?: string = 'string')` - declares url's parameter.
 For example if you want change type of `id` param in this url `owners/:id`, then you should write `@Param('id', 'number')`, or `@Param({ id: 'number' })` if you want declare one or more param.
-- `@Query(name: string, type?: string = 'string', required: boolean = false)` - declares query parameter. may have third param, which marks param as required.
+- `@Query(name: string, type?: string = 'string', required: boolean = false)` - declares query's parameter. may have third param, which marks param as required.
 Also param may be marked as required if last symbol of type will be `*`.
 So `@Query('token', 'string', true)` will be equal `@Query('token', 'string*')`.
 It's useful when you declare more than one query param, such as `@Query({ token: 'string*', q: 'string' })`
-- `@Body(name: string, type?: string = 'string', required: boolean = false)` - declares query parameter.
+- `@Body(name: string, type?: string = 'string', required: boolean = false)` - declares body parameter.
 Has all features as `@Query` decorator.
 - `@Response(status: number, type?: string = 'string', isArray?: boolean = false, description?: string = '')` - declares endpoint's response.
-May be used few times if you want declare few responses. type parameter may take simple types, such as `string` or `number`, or custom types.
+May be used few times if you want declare few responses. `type` parameter may take simple types, such as `string` or `number`, or custom types.
 If you want declare custom type, then you should register your type using `addResponseType` function, and then pass the name of custom type in format `'#/' + typeName`, where `typeName` is the name of type.

 ### Custom types